puck621/cse210-05/README.md

 Cycle

-The best rides are the ones where you bite off much more than you can chew, and live through it.

-- Doug Bradbury -

 Overview

 Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.